jasonsychau/graphql-w-persistent/README.md

 I appreciate you.

-To become a sponsor and purchase merchandise, you can visit the below [Merchandise section](#merchandise).
+To become a sponsor and/or purchase merchandise, you can visit the below [Merchandise section](#merchandise).

 ## graphql-w-persistent